 The Middle East Studies Forum (MESF) is a network of world-class researchers and educators based at the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University in the field of Middle East and Central Asia studies and languages.
 MESF manages a number of high-profile international grants and teaching initiatives, regularly hosts international and national events and seminars, and runs a biannual Middle East studies conference.

-MESF is currently convened by Professor Shahram Akbarzadeh.
+MESF is convened by Professor Shahram Akbarzadeh.
 We are a collaborative network open to researchers, research students, policy-makers, media professionals and anyone interested in the region.
 We are well-placed to conduct and collaborate on high-profile international research and teaching initiatives relating to the Middle East and North Africa (MENA).

 MESF focuses on the following topics in relation to contemporary Middle East and Central Asia: